anna-teruel/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_movement_edit_widget.md

 ### Keeping the layers in sync

 Because the `Points` and `Tracks` layers are two views of the same data, an edit to one has to propagate to the other.
-When a point is dragged or deleted, the corresponding vertex of the trajectory is updated in place, so the track line follows the correction immediately instead of only after the file is reloaded.
+When a point is dragged or deleted, the corresponding vertex of the trajectory is updated in place, so the track line follows the correction immediately.

 <video autoplay loop muted playsinline
        style="width:100%;max-width:820px;display:block;margin:1.5em auto 0;border-radius:6px">